Robert Baden-Powell, 1st Baron Baden-Powell: Military career

+Mafeking

 Baden-Powell returned to South Africa before the Second Boer War.
 Although instructed to maintain a mobile mounted force on the frontier with the Boer Republics, Baden-Powell amassed stores and established a garrison at Mafeking.
 The subsequent Siege of Mafeking lasted 217 days.
 Although Baden-Powell could have destroyed his stores and had sufficient forces to break out throughout much of the siege, especially since the Boers lacked adequate artillery to shell the town or its forces, he remained in the town to the point of his intended mounted soldiers eating their horses.
-The town had been surrounded by a Boer army, at times in excess of 8,000 men.
+The town had been surrounded by a Boer army, at times above 8,000 men.

 The siege of the small town received much attention from both the Boers and international media because Lord Edward Cecil, the son of the British Prime Minister, was besieged in the town.
 The garrison held out until relieved, in part thanks to cunning deceptions, many devised by Baden-Powell.
 Fake minefields were planted and his soldiers pretended to avoid non-existent barbed wire while moving between trenches.
 Baden-Powell did much reconnaissance work himself.
 In one instance, noting that the Boers had not removed the rail line, Baden-Powell loaded an armoured locomotive with sharpshooters and sent it down the rails into the heart of the Boer encampment and back again in a successful attack.

-A contrary view expressed by historian Thomas Pakenham of Baden-Powell's actions during the siege argued that his success in resisting the Boers was secured at the expense of the lives of the native African soldiers and civilians, including members of his own African garrison.
+A view expressed by historian Thomas Pakenham of Baden-Powell's actions during the siege argued that his success in resisting the Boers was secured at the expense of the lives of the native African soldiers and civilians, including members of his own African garrison.
 Pakenham claimed that Baden-Powell drastically reduced the rations to the native garrison.
-However, in 2001, after subsequent research, Pakenham changed this view.
+By 2001, after subsequent research, Pakenham changed this view.

 During the siege, the Mafeking Cadet Corps of white boys below fighting age stood guard, carried messages, assisted in hospitals and so on, freeing grown men to fight.
-Baden-Powell did not form the Cadet Corps himself, and there is no evidence that he took much notice of them during the Siege.
-However, he was sufficiently impressed with both their courage and the equanimity with which they performed their tasks to use them later as an object lesson in the first chapter of Scouting for Boys.
+Baden-Powell did not form the Cadet Corps himself, and there is no evidence that he took much notice of them during the Siege; however, he was sufficiently impressed with both their courage and the equanimity with which they performed their tasks to use them later as an object lesson in the first chapter of Scouting for Boys.

 The siege was lifted on 17 May 1900.
-Baden-Powell was promoted to major-general and became a national hero.
-However, British military commanders were more critical of his performance and even less impressed with his subsequent choices to again allow himself to be besieged.
+Baden-Powell was promoted to major-general and became a national hero; however, British military commanders were more critical of his performance and even less impressed with his subsequent choices to again allow himself to be besieged.
 Ultimately, his failure to understand properly the situation, and abandonment of the soldiers, mostly Australians and Rhodesians, at the Battle of Elands River Pakenham claimed led to his being removed from action.